aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 For example, maybe you like Spring.
 Spring is a good dependency injection FW.
 Maybe you use Spring to auto-wire your deps.
 That is fine, but you should not sprinkle `@autowired` annotations all through you business objects (Entities).
 Your business objects should not know about Spring.
 Instead, you can use Spring to inject deps into your `Main` component.
 It is ok for `Main` to know about Spring since `Main` is the dirtiest, lowest-level component in the architecture.

+#### I NOW PRONOUNCE YOU ...

+It is ok to marry \<your-language\>-standard-library or things like this.

+#### CONCLUSION

+When faced with a FW, try not to marry it right away.
+See if there are not ways to date it for a while before you take a plunge.
+Keep the framework behind an architectural boundary if at all possible, for as long as possible.